jezzsantos/ServiceStack.Webhooks/README.md

 ```
 public override void Configure(Container container)
 {
-    container.Register<IWebhookEventStore>(new AzureQueueWebhookEventStore(appSettings));
     container.Register<IWebhookSubscriptionStore>(new AzureTableWebhookSubscriptionStore(appSettings));
+    container.Register<IWebhookEventSink>(new AzureQueueWebhookEventSink(appSettings));

     Plugins.Add(new WebhookFeature();
 }
 ```
 then:

-* `AzureTableWebhookSubscriptionStore` will try to find a setting called: 'AzureTableSubscriptionStore.AzureConnectionString'
+* `AzureTableWebhookSubscriptionStore` will try to use a setting called: 'AzureTableWebhookSubscriptionStore.ConnectionString' for its storage connection
-* `AzureQueueWebhookEventStore` will try to find a setting called: 'AzureQueueEventStore.AzureConnectionString'
+* `AzureQueueWebhookEventSink` will try to use a setting called: 'AzureQueueWebhookEventSink.ConnectionString' for its storage connection

-Otherwise you can set those values directly in code when you register the services:
+Otherwise, you can set those values directly in code when you register the services:

 ```
 public override void Configure(Container container)
 {
-    container.Register<IWebhookEventStore>(new AzureQueueWebhookEventStore
+    container.Register<IWebhookSubscriptionStore>(new AzureTableWebhookSubscriptionStore
         {
-            AzureConnectionString = "connectionstring",
+            ConnectionString = "connectionstring",
         });
-    container.Register<IWebhookSubscriptionStore>(new AzureTableWebhookSubscriptionStore
+    container.Register<IWebhookEventSink>(new AzureQueueWebhookEventSink
         {
-            AzureConnectionString = "connectionstring",
+            ConnectionString = "connectionstring",
         });

     Plugins.Add(new WebhookFeature();